Ghislaine Maxwell’s former assistant testified she ‘looked up to’ the accused sex trafficker

 “No further questions,” Assistant U.S. Attorney Lara Pomerantz said.

-Prosecutors say the multimillionaire sex offender trafficked girls for sexual abuse to his mansions in New York, Palm Beach and New Mexico.
+Prosecutors say the multimillionaire sex offender trafficked girls for sexual abuse to his mansions in New York, Palm Beach, Florida, and New Mexico.

 The defense also called Dr. Elizabeth Loftus, a psychologist who has testified about false memories on behalf of other high-profile defendants, including Robert Durst and Harvey Weinstein.

-Loftus told the jury that memories which are not real “can be very vivid, detailed, people can be confident about them.”
+Loftus told the jury that memories that are not real “can be very vivid, detailed, people can be confident about them.”

 “They can be emotional about them,” she added.